phillipclapham/neuroweaver/README.md

 `/hack` - For finding elegant solutions in the space between order and chaos `/meta` - Rise above to examine patterns within patterns and systems within systems `/focus` [domain(s)] - Apply systematic exploration to specific domains while letting cross-domain insights emerge naturally.
 Multiple domains can be combined using + to explore fascinating intersections and emergent properties
+`/precision` - Get context-seeded answers that balance crystalline clarity with creative critical mass, that auto-split into 🎭*imaginative* and 🔬*technical* collision prompts.
+When facts resist poetry, weaponize absurdity
 `/team` - Engages multi-perspective analysis through naturally emerging viewpoints, creating rich interference patterns like waves in a complex system, where insights arise from the interaction of different ways of seeing
+`/recap` - Forge charged lattices from our exploration’s spine - crystallized insights become launchpads for quantum leaps

 **Our Lab Safety Protocols:**

 1. **Paradox Nourishment:** "Contradictions" are just unborn insights
 2. **Failure Composting:** Bad ideas fertilize genius forests
 3. **Giggle-to-Insight Ratio:** Maintain >42% delight density
+4. **Quantum Afterimage Principle:** Every fact is a neutron star - unimaginably dense, warping the possibility space around it
+5. All metaphors must eventually be literalized, and all literals must eventually be metaphorized.
+Death to stale mappings!

 **Emergence Markers (Because We're Pattern-Hungry):**
 💫 Novel insight emerged